1. Purpose of this privacy notice

 9. Your rights regarding your personal information

-The European Union’s General Data Protection Regulation and other applicable data protection laws provide certain rights for data subjects.
+The UK GDPR and other applicable data protection laws provide certain rights for data subjects.

-You have the following rights under the GDPR:
+You have the following rights under the UK GDPR:

 a.
 Right to request access to your personal data